Copyright and intellectual property

-If you want to use an object or work, which may include an image, a background pattern, a section of text or a musical, film, television show, or video selection that you would like to use, you should make a good faith effort to determine that such use constitutes a “fair use” under copyright law or you must obtain permission of the owner or copyright-holder.
+If you want to use an object or work, which may include an image, a background pattern, a section of text or a musical, film, television show, or video selection that you would like to use, you should make a good faith effort to determine that such use constitutes a “fair use” under copyright law or obtain permission of the owner or copyright-holder.
 As a general matter, you are free to establish links to Web pages you enjoy and which you would like to share with others.
 But you are not generally free to copy or redistribute the work of others on World Wide Web (or elsewhere) without authorization and proper attribution.

 If an individual who holds the rights to material has explicitly and intentionally established a World Wide Web page or a public server, or clearly designated a set of files as being for shared public use, you may assume authorized access.
-Note that peer-to-peer file-sharing applications can establish shared space and share files without the conscious knowledge of the less technologically sophisticated user.
+Note that peer-to-peer file-sharing applications can establish shared space and share files without the conscious knowledge of the less-technologically sophisticated user.
 Although it is the responsibility of the user of such software to take proper precautions, it also is abusive to exploit the opportunity such a lapse may present.

 It is your responsibility to restrict access to others' proprietary information that you may place on-line.
 For example, most popular peer-to-peer file-sharing software used to transfer music, film, video and other files among users, requires users to set certain protections explicitly.
 If someone fails to do so, anyone on the Internet can access without permission all files stored on the person's hard drive, and copyright infringement occurs.